boots-edu/textbook/source/text/11-typescript-advanced/interfaces.md

 -   Interfaces allow us to further type our data by specifying what methods and properties an object must contain.
 -   Unlike extending classes (inheritance), we can implement multiple interfaces in a single class.
 -   If a class implements an interface, then that class can be stored in a variable whose type is the interface, and we can access the interfaces members through that variable.
--   Interfaces can be very useful to describe typescript objects that are otherwise untyped (like complex data returned from an API call).
+-   Interfaces can be very useful to describe TypeScript objects that are otherwise untyped (like complex data returned from an API call).
 Once described, the interface will enforce that the object is indeed the correct shape and contains all of the interface members (methods and properties).
 -   Interfaces are common in most Object Oriented programming languages and provide a convenient means to strengthen typing within our code.

 ## Summary